A Level (Sixth Form)

 St Lawrence College aims for educational excellence, and nearly all of the Upper Sixth will continue to Higher Education at University.
 Regular monitoring of progress is essential to ensure that each pupil realises his or her fullest potential.
 Work is formally assessed at frequent intervals and the results analysed so that advice and guidance can be made available in good time.

 The option range is regularly enhanced with additional subjects, provided that there is evidence of a sustainable demand for a subject that will be regarded well by university admissions tutors.

-The options currently available include Art and Design, Photography, Design Technology (Product Design), ICT, Music, English Literature, French, Spanish, Geography, History, Business, Economics, Philosophy and Ethics, Psychology, Biology, Chemistry, Physics, Mathematics, Further Mathematics and Physical Education.
+The options currently available include Art and Design, Photography, Design Technology (Product Design), Music, English Literature, French, Spanish, Geography, History, Business, Economics, Philosophy and Ethics, Psychology, Biology, Chemistry, Physics, Mathematics, Further Mathematics and Physical Education.
 German is available for native speakers of this language.